Both Fish and Fowl: The Prose Poem

 Zoom and Wet.Ink Schedule

-Class will meet for two hours once a week on Tuesdays, from 7 p.m. to 9 p.m.
+Class will meet for two hours once a week on Thursdays, from 7 p.m. to 9 p.m.
 Eastern time, starting January 9th.
-Each session will include a brief craft discussion, followed by workshopping of student work and a synchronous guided writing exercise.
+Each session will include a brief craft discussion, followed by synchronous guided writing periods, working from prompts.
+We’ll read a bit, write a bit, share a bit, then write some more!

 Students should plan to read and make comments on a minimum of two other students’ work each week, using Wet.Ink.
-Please read and make comments prior to our zoom meeting on Tuesdays.
+Please read and make comments prior to our zoom meeting on Thursdays.
 The instructor will also make comments on poems.
-Every student will be “live-workshopped” at least once during the course.

 Weekly Syllabus